Welcome to the 2022–2023 edition of Confluence: The Newsletter for the College of Arts, Humanities, and Social Sciences!

-Furthermore, if you have a story, accomplishment, publication, milestone, or comment to share, please send an email to me at [email protected] to help carry the publication into its next decade!
+With our eyes on the horizon, if you have a story, accomplishment, publication, milestone, or comment to share, I hope you’ll send an email to [email protected] to let me know about it.
+I look forward to hearing from you!